7 Most Expensive Rugs of the World in 2017

 2. A Kirman ‘Vase’ Carpet

-This ancient mid-17th century Persian rug has rich and bold colors, and is 11-foot-1-inch by 5-foot in size.
+This ancient mid-17th-century Oriental rug has rich and bold colors and is 11-foot-1-inch by 5-foot in size.
 It was, at least at the time of its sale in 2010, termed as 'the most expensive Islamic work of art ever sold'.

 Image Credits: Christie’s